PegaFox/PegaFox.github.io/content/_index.md

 ### Recent updates

+#### 29th-July-2025: Well that was fast

+Well would you look at that!
+I managed to add an update only...
+Hang on let me check...

+Five days after the last one!
+I'm definitely rewarding myself for that!
+(Though I wouldn't count on another update any time soon) Anyway, I've added something to the projects tab and might be adding a few more in the near future.
+A large part of why I made this website is so I could have an easily customizable portfolio, so I want to fill out that page as much as I can!

+I also hope to make more articles soon, I have a few in my head about graphical rendering techniques or maybe how computers work at the lowest level, but you will just have to wait and see if I ever decide to make them.
+Toodles!

 #### 24th-July-2025: A return

 Guess Who?
 That's right, after my previous update, I dropped into a coma* for a year and just now decided to wake up long enough to make a small update to the site.
 I have added a credits/acknowledgement page for all the people I can think of who have taught me something of value!
 I would love to say that I'll be updating the website more frequently, but entering an unconscious stupor can be quite unpredictable, so you will just have to check back in a year or so to see if I remembered to update this.
 Till tomorrow's destiny everyone!